 On a beautiful day in June, Migros hosted a grilling party on Zürich’s local mountain, Uetliberg—about 30 minutes by train from the main station.
 If you follow my Instagram account, you may have noticed that I am working with Migros this summer on developing recipes for their #Grillitarier campaign.
 This party brought together many of the individuals like me who are involved in this campaign to cook and eat together, and even to engage in a friendly grilling competition!

 Once everyone arrived and cooled down with a cold drink, our hosts from Migros informed us that we would be preparing the meal for the evening’s festivities!
-Plus, there would be an element of competition—the winners of the best dish would be featured in an upcoming issue of the Migros Magazine.
-Everyone divided into thematic teams: vegan, vegetarian, meat & fish.
-With many different ingredients to choose from, I opted for “Team Fish” with Romana of Share & Eat.
+We also learned there would be an element of competition.
+What’s more, the winners of the best dish would be featured in an upcoming issue of the Migros Magazine.
+As a result, everyone divided into thematic teams: vegan, vegetarian, meat & fish.
+Without delay, I opted for “Team Fish” with Romana of Share & Eat.

 I also selected some whole trout, farm-raised in the Swiss canton of Fribourg.
-Having never cooked a whole fish in my life, this seemed like a good time to try it out!
+In reality, having never cooked a whole fish in my life, this seemed like a good time to try it!
 Anna from Migros gave me a lot of advice for how to get them ready for the grill.

-Once all the dishes were cooked, we gathered under the tent to share a meal together, with the talented musician, Tobias Jensen, singing and playing the guitar.
-For dessert, the Migros team put two ceramic pots on the grill, filled with Swiss chocolate for a sweet fondue.
+Once all the dishes were cooked, we gathered under the tent to share a meal together.
+The talented musician, Tobias Jensen, sand and played the guitar.
+Finally, for dessert the Migros team put two ceramic pots on the grill.
+They had filled them with Swiss chocolate for a sweet fondue.
 Instead of bread, we used marshmallows and skewered fresh fruit.

-When I returned home, I decided to cook whole trout for my family for the first time, using the ingredients and techniques I picked up at this event.
-My youngest son loves fish, so I knew this recipe would likely be a hit.
-Sometimes my children are reluctant to cook with me, but they both jumped in, eager to help prepare the fish.
-Everyone was very happy with the result, and we will definitely be making it again.
+When I returned home from Uetliberg, I grilled a whole trout for my family, using the ingredients and techniques I picked up at this event.
+On the whole, everyone was very happy with the result, and we will definitely be making it again.

 I think grilling fish can be challenging, so it helped me to learn a few techniques for getting it right.
-If you have never grilled a whole fish before, I hope this very basic recipe will inspire you to try it out.
+If you’ve never grilled a whole fish before, I hope this basic recipe will inspire you to try it out.

 Grilled Whole Trout with Rosemary & Citrus